fatihtk/DPKI-remme-core/README.rst

 You can run ``make test`` to run automated tests.

-To enable sgx implementation the system
+To enable sgx implementation on the system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Install the prerequisites for SGX/PSW: